Sports Series: Yoga For Baseball Players – Chicks Love the Long Ball, Right!

 Why Should Baseball Players do Yoga?

 There are many ways for baseball players to prep before a game.
 However, yoga may just be one of the more effective preparatory applications on the rise.
-MLB clubs have even taken notice of this ancient practice to potentially help with Balancing the Power of Mind and Body.
-For instance, the Baltimore Orioles organization started participating in virtual mobility classes, according to MLB.com.
+MLB clubs have even taken notice of this practice to potentially help with Balancing the Power of Mind and Body.
+For example, the Baltimore Orioles organization started participating in virtual mobility classes, according to MLB.com.

 This program was lead by Functional Yoga Instructor Tracy Hayes, according to MLB News.
 Yoga is amazing in that it can truly be tailored to suit your needs, whether you’re a major league baseball player, a bodybuilder, or someone just looking to increase their daily functional levels.
 The trick is finding the right “type of yoga”, sequences, asanas, that will inevitably lead to the goals you are trying to achieve.